-Recent European Parliament and local elections were a boost for Italy’s Matteo Renzo, the leftist prime minister who came to power in February.
+Recent European Parliament and local elections have been a boost for Italy’s Matteo Renzo, the leftist prime minister who came to power in February.

-Despite gains for the anti-establishment Five Star Movement in a number of cities, including Livorno, where the left had governed virtually unchallenged since the end of World War II, Renzi’s Partito Democratico took control of well over half of the 139 cities and towns that held elections on Sunday.
+Despite gains for the anti-establishment Five Star Movement in a number of cities, including Livorno, where the left had governed virtually unchallenged since the end of the Second World War, Renzi’s Democrats took control of well over half of the 139 cities and towns that held elections on Sunday.

-A bribery scandal in Venice, where the left’s mayor was placed under house arrest, possibly dented the results for the ruling party after its triumph in last month’s European Parliament elections but the two electoral performances still underlined a turnaround in the party’s fortunes since Renzi maneuvered Enrico Letta out of office earlier this year.
+A bribery scandal in Venice, where the left’s mayor was placed under house arrest, possibly dented the results for the ruling party after its triumph in last month’s European Parliament elections, but the two shows of electoral strength still underlined a turnaround in the Democrats’ fortunes since Renzi maneuvered Enrico Letta out of office earlier this year.

 The Democrats won almost 41 percent support in the European election, up from 25 percent in last year’s parliamentary vote.

 Former prime minister Silvio Berlusconi’s Forza Italia placed behind the Five Star Movement with under 17 percent support, losing more than half its European assembly seats.

 Interior Minister Angelino Alfano’s Nuovo Centrodestra, which split from Berlusconi’s party last year to remain in government, got under 5 percent of the votes — enough to win three European Parliament seats but barely meeting the 4.5-percent electoral threshold that was introduced for national elections in January.